JDWardle/vscode-mohaa-scr-syntax/README.md

-# mohaa-scr README
+# vscode-mohaa-scr-syntax README

-This is the README for your extension "mohaa-scr".
+This is the README for your extension "vscode-mohaa-scr-syntax".
 After writing up a brief description, we recommend including the following sections.

 ## Features